krahets/hello-algo/docs-en/chapter_computational_complexity/performance_evaluation.md

 Complexity analysis provides us with a 'ruler' for evaluating the efficiency of algorithms, enabling us to measure the time and space resources required to execute a given algorithm and to compare the efficiency of different algorithms.

 Complexity is a mathematical concept that might seem abstract and somewhat challenging for beginners.
 From this perspective, introducing complexity analysis at the very beginning may not be the most suitable approach.
-However, when discussing the characteristics of a particular data structure or algorithm, analyzing its operational speed and space usage is often unavoidable.
+However, when discussing the characteristics of a particular data structure or algorithm, analyzing its operational speed and space usage is often inevitable.

 Therefore, it is recommended that before diving deeply into data structures and algorithms, **one should first gain a basic understanding of complexity analysis.
 This foundational knowledge will facilitate the complexity analysis of simple algorithms.**